 Similar drivers exist for microwave transceivers for point-to-point communications systems like LMDS and radar and multifunction systems used for military applications.
 Microwave transceivers are typically multichip assemblies similar to the PA module in portable devices, and, in the case of radar and multifunction systems used for military applications, multiple transceivers are assembled into a phased array for electronic beam steering.
-Control functions are realized in silicon, whereas the power and low noise amplifiers are typically realized in GaAs pHEMT, with some systems using either GaAs MHEMT or InP HEMT in the receive chain due to superior noise performance.
+Control functions are realized in silicon, whereas the power and low noise amplifiers have been traditionally realized in GaAs pHEMT, with some systems using either GaAs MHEMT or InP HEMT in the receive chain due to superior noise performance.
 In recent years the trend has been to higher levels of integration and for some applications with less stringent power or noise requirements the entire transceiver is being realized in SiGe BiCMOS.
-In addition, for applications requiring higher power, GaN HEMTs are beginning to replace the GaAs pHEMT PA.
+As GaN HEMT technology matures, GaN HEMTs are providing enhanced system power, bandwidth, and efficiency and thereby are beginning to replace the GaAs pHEMT PAs in these applications.
+Because of its good noise performance coupled with its robustness and high dynamic range, GaN may also begin to replace GaAs and/or InP in the receiver chain.